magma/magma/cwf/k8s/cwf_operator/README.md

  * `gatewayID` - the gateway ID created in the NMS
  * `helmReleaseName` - the release name of the gateway helm deployment

-If you are unsure what the helm release name should be, run `helm ls -n magma` to check the list of releases.
+If you are unsure what the helm release name should be, run `helm ls --namespace magma` to check the list of releases.

 After making this change, the yaml file should something like: